31mfmlogo

 Notes for oral-paper-presenters

 You will have a 30 minute slot for your presentation, and you can choose whether you would rather have 20 minutes to talk and 10 minutes for questions, or 25 minutes to talk and 5 minutes for questions (simply tell the chair of your session which you would like).
 There will be a data projector in both rooms.
-You may bring your own laptop if you are using the data projector, but do bring any adapters that you may need.
+You will also be a computer in both rooms, but you may bring your own laptop if you are using the data projector, but do bring any adapters that you may need (the connection is through HDMI).
 There will not be a technician available during the conference to help with computer-assisted presentations, because it would be very expensive to pay for one.
 So, if you are using a computer for your talk, please make sure that you try out your presentation beforehand, in a meal or coffee break.
 We encourage you to bring handouts even if you are projecting your presentation.

 Notes for poster-presenters